MichalOpoka/ecfr/cfr/title-27-Alcohol-Tobacco-Products-Firearms/chapter-I-Alcohol-Tobacco-Tax-Trade-Bureau-Department-Treasury/subchapter-A-Alcohol/part-9-American-Viticultural-Areas/subpart-C-Approved-American-Viticultural-Areas/section-9.66.md

 (28) Proceed 4.8 miles north-northwest along Mark West Springs Road, which becomes Porter Creek Road, to its intersection with Franz Valley Road, a light-duty road to the north of Porter Creek Road, in section 12, T8N, R8W, on the Mark West Springs map.

-(29) Proceed in a northerly direction along Franz Vally Road to the northerly most crossing of Franz Creek.
+(29) Proceed in a northerly direction along Franz Valley Road to the northerly most crossing of Franz Creek.

 (30) Proceed west along Franz Creek until it intersects the line separating Section 21 and Section 22.